 Visitors are welcome to come and explore our beautiful grounds and visit the Sidney Chapel during opening hours.

-COVID-19 update: We regret that the College will be closed to most external visitors and guests until further notice.
-Please see our COVID-19 protocol for visitors and guests for more information.
+COVID-19 update: Please see our COVID-19 protocol for visitors and guests for more information about visiting.
 Scheduled events are currently under review.
 Please contact the event organiser for more information.

 We're always very pleased to welcome visitors to the College during opening hours.
 Visitors to Sidney should report to the Porters' Lodge on arrival.
 The main entrance gates and Porters' Lodge are located on Sidney Street, directly opposite the supermarket Sainsbury's.

 Sidney is open to the general public wishing to explore the grounds on Monday - Sunday throughout much of the year.
 The College is closed during the examination period (April - June inclusive) and on certain dates (Christmas Day, Boxing Day, and New Years Day).
 The College occasionally holds wedding ceremonies and will be closed to the general public on any such day.
 The Chapel may also be unavailable at certain times.